Back to wiki

 Identifying Media

-One of the first things that Plex does is trying to figure out what kind of media you have in you collection.
+One of the first things that Plex does is trying to figure out what kind of media you have in your collection.
 It does this by looking at the file and folder information and then looking up the data at one of the Plex Agents.
 Which agent depends on what kind of library the file was found in.
-Plex can see the difference between Movies/Series and music.
-An agent is a site that contains information about a series or movies.
-It will contain all the episode descriptions, box-art per season or series and sometimes even subtitles.
-As soon as Plex encounters a new file it will send the information it can deduct to a Agent and see if it can find a match.
-Every library-type has it's own agents.
+Plex can see the difference between Movies, Series and Music.
+An agent is a service that contains information about a series or movie — episode descriptions, box art per season, and sometimes even subtitles.
+As soon as Plex encounters a new file it will send the information it can deduce to an agent and see if it can find a match.
+Every library type has its own agents.

 How does Bytesized handle this?

-We setup Plex with two default libraries, one for Movies and one for TV Shows.
-We setup the Movies library to watch for files in your media/Movies and TV Shows in media/TV Shows folder.
-We added one extra layer though to make it easier for Plex to find matches.
-Every torrent downloaded through Deluge or rTorrent will fire off a scan by an application called Olaris-Rename (or Filebot if you instaled it).
-Those apps will try to do the following things.
+We added one extra layer to make it easier for Plex to find matches.
+Every torrent downloaded through Deluge or rTorrent will fire off a scan by an application called Olaris-Rename (or Filebot if you installed it).
+Those apps will try to do the following things:

-• It will check if the content is compressed and try to uncompress it if that’s the case (You will have to enable this if you want it).
-Plex can’t read rar-ed files by default, this makes that work because it extracts the content to a path Plex is watching.
+• Check if the content is compressed and try to uncompress it if that's the case (you will have to enable this if you want it).
+Plex can't read rar'd files by default — this makes it work by extracting the content to a path Plex is watching.

-• Next it will try to find the content on one of the known databases thetvdb.com, themoviedb.org etc.
+• Try to find the content on one of the known databases: thetvdb.com, themoviedb.org, etc.

-Because of this little helper Plex has a bigger chance of finding what are you looking for.
-Although it's still not fool-proof.
-Sometimes an agent doesn't know the content in question or the filename can be weird enough to not be detected.
+Because of this little helper Plex has a bigger chance of finding what you are looking for — although it's still not fool-proof.
+Sometimes an agent doesn't know the content in question, or the filename can be unusual enough not to be detected.

 Transcoding

 What makes Plex so powerful is that it can transform a media file to fit your bandwidth requirements while watching it.
-This means that if you are watching a 1080p Movie on 3G it will transform the movie on the server to make it small enough so you can watch it.
+This means that if you are watching a 1080p movie on a slow connection it will transform the movie on the server to make it small enough so you can watch it.
 This process is called transcoding.
-Transcoding happens entirely on pure CPU power and the general rule of thumb is the better the quality of the transcode the more CPU power you need.
-Transcoding is always optional, if you have the bandwidth, latency and a supported client application you can always stream a movie without transcoding it first for optimal quality.
-You can learn more about optimizing your experience with Direct Streaming here..
+Transcoding happens entirely on CPU power and the general rule of thumb is: the better the quality of the transcode, the more CPU power you need.
+Transcoding is always optional — if you have the bandwidth, latency and a supported client application you can always stream a movie without transcoding it first for optimal quality.
+You can learn more about optimizing your experience with Direct Streaming here.
 Please note that Bytesized sets up your Plex to always favour fast encodes over higher quality encodes to ensure we don't run out of CPU power.

 How does Bytesized handle this?

-Transcoding is one of the heaviest tasks a CPU can do so all Streamboxes are employed with at least 24 core servers.
-In order to prevent one member to use up all these cores at once, for instance by sharing his account with his Facebook friendlist we lock each box and allow access to a variable amount of cores which we call "Plex cores".
+Transcoding is one of the heaviest tasks a CPU can do, so all Streamboxes are deployed on at least 24-core servers.
+In order to prevent one member from using all these cores at once — for instance by sharing their account with their entire friends list — we lock each box and allow access to a variable amount of cores which we call "Plex cores".
 Six cores is enough to transcode multiple 1080p movies depending on the source quality.
-This does mean that if you do want to share your Streambox with a lot of others and you try to all stream at the same time you might not be able to stream something without stutter.
+This does mean that if you share your Streambox with many others and you all stream at the same time you might not be able to stream without stutter.

 Streaming

-Usually the rule of thumb is that if you live in Europe you can stream any file you want in any quality, if you live outside of that you are usually tied to transcoding to 720p depending on your ISP.
-Some members in locations with bad internet will have to transcode to even lower qualities.
+Usually the rule of thumb is: if you live in Europe you can stream any file in any quality; if you live outside of Europe you are usually tied to transcoding to 720p depending on your ISP.
+Some members in locations with poor internet will have to transcode to even lower qualities.

 How does Bytesized handle this?